R · W · STOVER

 Who are you?

 Randy W. Stover.
 Horror commentator from Oklahoma.
 Started doing this online in 2019.
-Built a one-man media operation that reaches 1.8 million horror fans across Facebook, TikTok, YouTube, and Instagram.
+Built a one-man media operation that reaches 1.9 million horror fans across Facebook, TikTok, YouTube, Instagram, Snapchat, and Pinterest.
 Also run ScreamDesk, The Stovening, and the Weekly Shiver newsletter.
 Solo.
 No agency.

 How big is the audience?